softworkz/emby-wiki/Http-Live-Streaming.md

 * MediaSourceId
 * DeviceId

-For a complete list or parameters, see the built-in documentation.
+For a complete list of parameters, see the built-in documentation.

 ## Baseline Stream